pnp/PnP-PowerShell/README.md

 ![SharePoint Patterns and Practices](https://devofficecdn.azureedge.net/media/Default/PnP/sppnp.png)

 ### Applies to ###
--  Sharepoint Online (Multi Tenant) - Office 365 Multi Tenant (MT)
+-  Sharepoint Online (Multi Tenant & Dedicated)
--  Sharepoint Online (Single Tenant) -Office 365 Dedicated (D)
+-  SharePoint 2019 on-premises
+-  SharePoint 2016 on-premises
 -  SharePoint 2013 on-premises
--  SharePoint 2016 on-premises
--  SharePoint 2019 on-premises

 ### Prerequisites ###
 In order to generate the Cmdlet help you need to have the Windows Management Framework v4.0 installed, which you can download from http://www.microsoft.com/en-us/download/details.aspx?id=40855